wesaunders/gasnet_matlab/README.md

 ## Introduction
 This toolbox was developed for my Computing and Artificial Intelligence degree dissertation at Sussex University.

+GasNets are neural networks augmented with neuromodulating gases, causing excitory or inhibitory effects in nodes.
+These gases cause temporal effects in the networks introducing interesting and complex dynamics in their behaviour.

 ## Comments
 The toolbox was arranged to provide a flexible implementation which users run gasnet simulations and a steady state genetic algorithm to train the networks for different scenarios.